kaBeech/tensort/README.md

 Permutationsort and Bubblesort:

-    ~71.33% <- Agree Correctly
+    ~77.07% <- Agree Correctly

     ~28.13% <- Disagree

-    ~0.30% <- Agree Incorrectly - TopBit correct
+    ~0.14% <- Agree Incorrectly - TopBit correct

-    ~0.24% <- Agree Incorectly - TopBit incorrect
+    ~0.12% <- Agree Incorectly - TopBit incorrect

 Permutationsort and Rotationsort:

-    ~75.18% <- Agree Correctly
+    ~78.05% <- Agree Correctly

-    ~25.44% <- Disagree
+    ~21.74% <- Disagree

-    ~0.11% <- Agree Incorrectly - TopBit correct
+    ~0.14% <- Agree Incorrectly - TopBit correct

-    ~0.16% <- Agree Incorectly - TopBit incorrect
+    ~0.07% <- Agree Incorectly - TopBit incorrect

 If Permutationsort agrees with either Bubblesort or Rotationsort, then it's easy - just use that result!

-According to these results, Permutationsort is likely to disagree with both Bubblesort and Rotationsort about 7.16% of the time if all three are run independently.
-In practice this will happen more often than that because in order to reach the point of doing Permutationsort, either Bubblesort or Rotationsort must have sorted the list incorrectly (which makes them less likely to agree with Permutationsort).
+According to these results, Permutationsort is likely to disagree with both Bubblesort and Rotationsort about 6.12% of the time if all three are run independently.
+In practice, if Permutationsort is run at all it has a greater chance than that because in order to reach that point, first either Bubblesort or Rotationsort must have sorted the list incorrectly, which makes them less likely to agree with Permutationsort.

 In any case, if all three sub-algorithms disagree, use the results from Rotationsort.